Help us remain a vital part of the community

 Queen’s Hall Arts will work with the community linked to RAF Spadeadam, a military base on the Northumberland and Cumbria border.

-We will commission an artist to deliver a series of workshops, using the poem Freedom Road by Simon Armitage as a starting point and asking people what freedom means to them.
+We have commissioned Creative Producer and Multimedia Participatory Artist Emma Tominey to deliver a series of workshops, using the poem Freedom Road by Simon Armitage as a starting point and asking people what freedom means to them.

-The ideas for a final artwork will come from the communities and be shaped by the artist, honouring personal and shared histories through a contemporary lens.
+The ideas for a final artwork will come from the communities and be shaped by artist Emma Tominey, honouring personal and shared histories through a contemporary lens.
 The work created will be informed by the location of the military base and the experiences of the people who live, work or a connected to it.

 Watch this space for exciting updates and announcements!